As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This article will cover all the proper ways that you can store your Lambrusco, including refrigeration, and what happens to Lambrusco when it is stored improperly.

-TIP: If you want to check out the best refrigerator for wine storage, I recommend trying out Nutrichef (18 bottles) compressor wine refrigerator.
+TIP: If you want to check out the best refrigerator for wine storage, I recommend trying out the Avation (18 bottles) compressor refrigerator with Wi-fi smart app control cooling system.
 You can find this refrigerator by clicking here (Amazon link).

-How to Store Lambrusco after Opening
+How to Store Lambrusco After Opening

 After opening Lambrusco, put it in the refrigerator.
 Another option is using a professional wine preserver if you don’t mind paying.
 This will keep your wine fresh for even longer.
 There are many gadgets and devices available.
 Two wine preservation systems seem to be the most popular and effective.
 Read below for examples.